Calculator

 How gross profit calculation works

-The calculator also shows gross margin percentage by dividing gross profit by revenue.
+It also shows gross margin percentage by dividing gross profit by revenue, but the primary result is profit dollars rather than the percentage.

-This page is dollar-first.
-Use the profit margin calculator when the main question is what percentage of revenue remains.
+- Use the profit margin calculator when the main question is the percentage of revenue kept.

 Gross profit formula